 \subsection{Gaussian and Bernoulli models}

-As applications of our general results (notably, \prettyref{cor:lower bound general},~\prettyref{thm:upper bound general eigen 1} and~\ref{thm:upper bound general eigen r}), we determine the sharp detection threshold for the Gaussian and Bernoulli model, in both low-dimensional and high-dimensional regimes.
+As applications of our general results (notably, Corollary~\ref{cor:lower bound general},~Theorem~\ref{thm:upper bound general eigen 1} and~\ref{thm:upper bound general eigen r}), we determine the sharp detection threshold for the Gaussian and Bernoulli model, in both low-dimensional and high-dimensional regimes.
 We focus on the proportional regime of $m = \alpha n$ for some constant $\alpha \in (0,1]$.